 ● Service

 When a packet matches the NAT rule the translated addresses are determined.
 It is very important to note that the IP address/port translation happens only when the packet egresses the firewall.
-Therefor the NAT rules and security rules always refer to the original IP addresses in the packet (i.e. the pre-NAT addresses).
+Therefore the NAT rules and security rules always refer to the original IP addresses in the packet (i.e. the pre-NAT addresses).

-Address Pools: - In PAN-OS, the IP address (also commonly referred to as IP address pools) used for address translation is configured as an address object.
-The address object can be a host IP address, IP address range or IP subnet.
 Because these address objects are used both in the security policies and NAT rules, it is recommended to use names that identify these address objects specifically used as NAT address pools.
-For example, the names of address objects used in NAT rules begin with prefix “NAT-
+For example, the names of address objects used in NAT rules begin with the prefix “NAT-

 ● Dynamic-ip